PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps/CodeFormatting.md

 *Figure 2.
 'Untitled' notebook meme.*

-In this section, we will cover three commonly used tools: [Isort](https://pycqa.github.io/isort/), [Black](https://black.readthedocs.io/en/stable/), and [Flake8](https://flake8.pycqa.org/en/latest/).
-Isort automatically sorts and organizes Python imports, Black automatically formats code based on a style guide called [PEP8](https://peps.python.org/pep-0008/) (Sounds familiar, right? ...), and Flake8, a linter, checks for issues with code style, syntax, and logic.
-The latter, works together with Black to ensure that your code looks and works as it should.
+In this section, we will cover three commonly used tools:

+- [Isort](https://pycqa.github.io/isort/): Isort automatically sorts and organizes Python imports.
+- [Black](https://black.readthedocs.io/en/stable/): Black automatically formats code based on a style guide called [PEP8](https://peps.python.org/pep-0008/) (Sounds familiar, right? ...).
+- [Flake8](https://flake8.pycqa.org/en/latest/): Flake8, a linter, checks for issues with code style, syntax, and logic.
+Furthermore, it works together with Black to ensure that your code looks and works as it should.

 :pencil: __3a__ Use Poetry to install the packages Isort, Black and Flake8 in the ```titanic-env``` environment.
 Use the following command: